jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) as a consequence of communicating the information to the software client using the accepted software package.

 ### 18 Digital services providers
-Section 18 does not prevent the Commissioner communicating information about a person (person A) to another person who is listed by the Commissioner in a publication chosen by the Commissioner as an accepted provider of digital services when person A uses the digital services to communicate with the Commissioner and the disclosure is a consequence of that communication.
+Section 18 does not prevent the Commissioner communicating information about a person (person A) to another person who is published in a list by the Commissioner as an accepted provider of digital services when person A uses the digital services to communicate with the Commissioner and the disclosure is a consequence of that communication.

 ### Part C — Disclosures to certain agencies for certain purposes